FSO-Salary

 Once in the system, you may wonder about the general process of moving between grades and steps, a.k.a. being promoted.

 First, you are considered for promotion once a year.
-Your promotion depends on the needs of the Department, how well you perform, and your potential.
+Your promotion depends on the Department’s needs, your performance, and your potential.

 There is an exception: if you enter the Foreign Service as an FP-4/Step-14, you are only eligible for promotion (grade or step) once you are tenured (the first tenure review is after 36 months).
 You may receive a salary increase within those three years.